Hypergraph $p$-Laplacians and Scale Spaces: Introduction

 \subsection{Main contributions}

 The contributions of this paper are manifold.
-First, we introduce generalized vertex $p$-Laplacian operators for oriented hypergraphs, which generalize the normal graph definitions described in \cite{elmoataz2015p} and the simple hypergraph definitions introduced in \cite{jost2021plaplaceoperators}.
-However, in comparison to the definitions in \cite{jost2021plaplaceoperators} we include two different vertex weight functions and hyperarc weight functions respectively, which can be chosen individually to model specific properties of vertices and hyperarcs.
-Furthermore, the presented vertex gradient definition leading to the vertex $p$-Laplacian fulfills the expected properties of the continuum setting (antisymmetry and the gradient of a constant function being equal to zero), based on less strict assumptions compared to the implicit gradient of \cite{jost2021plaplaceoperators}.
+First, we recall the generalized vertex $p$-Laplacian operators for oriented hypergraphs, which were introduced in the preceding paper \cite{fazeny2023} and \cite{masterarbeit}.
+They generalize the definitions in \cite{jost2021plaplaceoperators} by including two different vertex weight functions and hyperarc weight functions respectively.
+With appropriate choice of these weights the vertex gradient definition leading to the vertex $p$-Laplacian fulfills the expected properties of the continuum setting (antisymmetry and the gradient of a constant function being equal to zero), based on less strict assumptions compared to the implicit gradient of \cite{jost2021plaplaceoperators}.